FritzViljoen/FritzViljoen.github.io/_posts/2019-06-15-cinderella-part-2.md

 df.tail()
 ```

-### Working with missing values
+### Working with Missing Values
-To have any hope of comparing these listings to each other, there is a minimum amount of information needed.
+To have any hope of comparing these listings with each other, there is a minimum amount of information required.
+All real estate websites have varying information, most aren’t consistent with where they include what detail, for example confusing floor area / building footprint with site area, which distorted the output quite severely.

-for this analysis, the crucial information is Beds Baths Price and Suburb.
+For this particular analysis, the crucial information we decided on was the number of Beds, Baths, Listed Sales or Rental Price and Suburb, as this is the most consistently accurate.

-all rows missing any one of these pieces of information is discarded.
+All rows missing any one of these pieces of information is discarded as this breaks the calculation.

-Python code block:
 ```python
 print(df.shape, 'Before')
 df = df.dropna(axis=0, how='any',
                subset=['Beds', 'Baths', 'Price Description', 'Suburb'])

 df['Price'] = df['Price Description'].replace({'R': '', ' ': ''}, regex=True)
 df = df[df['Price'].astype(str).str.isnumeric()].copy()
 df['Price'] = df['Price'].astype(float)

 df.fillna('', inplace=True)

 print(df.shape, 'After')
 ```

+We could have replaced the missing values with averages based on other listings, but this could influence the integrity of the data, and as we had sufficient data, decided to rather discard them instead, and collect them on a separate page without any calculations, to manually brows, just in case the unicorn was hidden there.

-### After cleaning
+### After Cleaning
-The data it best slit into different data sets as the normalizing of data is subjectively different
+The data is best split into different data sets as the normalizing of data is subjectively different.

-Python code block:
 ```python
 rent_df = df[df['Type'] == 'to-rent']
 sale_df = df[df['Type'] == 'for-sale']
 rent_df.tail()
 ```

-### Normilizing data
+### Normalizing the Data
-Some of the listing are priced per week, or per day, to normilize the price, the daily and weekly rates should be scaled to a monthly rate.
+To further complicate things, some of the listings are priced per week, or per day instead of per month.
+So, to normalize the price, the daily and weekly rates were scaled to a monthly rate.

-Python code block:
 ```python
 rent_df.loc[rent_df['Price Additional'] == 'PER DAY', 'Price'] *= 28
 rent_df.loc[rent_df['Price Additional'] == 'PER WEEK', 'Price'] *= 4
 ```

+## Getting to Work
-## Estimating errors
+### Estimating Errors
-Most of the data is heavily skewed to the left or lower end of the distribution, this hints at a possibility of outlier data, probably a result of input or data capturing errors.
+When plotting the information, most of the data is heavily skewed to the left or lower end of the distribution, which hints at a possibility of outlier data, most likely a result of input or data capturing errors.

-Removing them would require insight and domain experience.
+Removing them requires insight and domain experience.

-for example
-the price histogram shows only one column.
-Using pandas discribe lets us see some decriptive stastistics.
+For example, the price histogram shows only one column.
+Using Pandas Describe, we are able to see some descriptive statistics:

-Python code block:
 ```python
 print(rent_df.describe())
 ax_list = rent_df.hist(bins=30, layout=(5, 5), figsize=(15, 15))